adbar/courlan/docs/source/usage/python.md

+---
+myst:
+  html_meta:
+    description: "How to validate, clean, normalize, and filter URLs in Python with courlan."
+---

 # URL Checking, Cleaning, and Filtering in Python

 Most filters revolve around the `strict` and `language` arguments.
 This page covers URL checking, cleaning, normalization, link extraction, and sampling.